paritytech/statemint/README.md

 #### What will the fees be like?

 The deposits and fees in the Statemint runtime are set to 10% of the levels of the Relay Chain.
-That is, generally speaking, transaction fees should be about\* 1/10 of what they would be on the Relay Chain (and likewise for deposits such as proxy and multisig).
+That is, generally speaking, transaction fees should be approximately\* 1/10 of what they would be on the Relay Chain (and likewise for deposits such as proxy and multisig).
 The exception here is the _existential deposit,_ which remains equivalent to the Relay Chain's for user sanity.

-\* They will not match exactly.
+\* They will not be exactly 1/10.
 Parachains have lower weight limits per block than the Relay Chain, and fees change depending on block fullness.
 So if Statemint blocks are more full than the Relay Chain blocks for some period of time, the fees would be higher than 1/10 those of the Relay Chain.

 #### Can I run a collator?